It is the most common of the bleeding disorders.

-It is necessary to heal an injury to a blood vessel, that blood clotting takes place.
+It is necessary to heal an injury to a blood vessel where blood clotting occurs.

-When a blood vessel is injured, von Willebrand factor allows platelets to adhere to the injured area and form a plug to temporarily seal the hole and stop bleeding.
+When a blood vessel is injured, the von Willebrand factor allows platelets to adhere to the injured area and form a plug to seal the hole and stop bleeding temporarily.

 Von Willebrand factor is secreted by platelets and endothelial cells that line the inner wall of blood vessels to form a permanent clot.

-Von Willebrand factor binds and stabilizes factor VIII, one of the factors involved in the formation of the permanent clot.
+Von Willebrand factor binds and stabilizes factor VIII, one of the factors involved in forming the permanent clot.

-A deficiency or abnormality in the factor interferes with the formation of the temporary platelet plug and affects the normal function of factor VIII, for the production of the permanent clot.
+A deficiency or abnormality in the factor interferes with the formation of the temporary platelet plug.
+It affects the normal function of factor VIII for producing the permanent clot.